MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ```

 ###  –TrialContainerType
-This token is used to specify that the cmdlet is used to create a trial container type and thereby the billing profile need not be provided.
+This parameter is used to specify that the cmdlet is used to create a trial container type and thereby the billing profile need not be provided.

 ```yaml
 Type: String